sathish1993/Scribble-Part2-Java-script/README.md

 - Uploading 'Scribble.txt' to Drive is done by integrating 'Google Picker API' https://developers.google.com/picker/docs/
 - Uploading 'Scribble.txt' to Dropbox is done by integrating 'Dropbox-Javascript-SDK' https://github.com/dropbox/dropbox-sdk-js

+## Other Information:

+Scribble is hosted in AWS S3 CloudStorage.